murraypatterson/grading/README.md

 result.
 To calculate your own grade, you can first replace `input_h.csv` with the contents of your grades from iCollege.
-After this is done, you can click the "run" button again: the output should match that of your "Final Adjusted Grade" on iCollege
+After this is done, you can click the "run" button again: the output should match that of your "Final Grade" on iCollege

 ## Advanced usage